On Sight Words

 LEARN SIGHT WORDS THE EASY WAY

 You can learn 218 of the 220 "sight words" the easy way--by sounding them out!
-Below is a pdf file of the 220 sight words arranged in their sound spelling patterns.
+Below is a PDF file of the 220 sight words arranged in their sound spelling patterns.
 The 150 completely regular "sight words" are on the first page.
 The second page has words that can be easily learned with the rules explained above.
-The second file shows how sight words are commonly taught in schools, with the phonetically regular words scattered across grade levels and even within grade levels, as they are commonly arranged alphabetically, not be their sound-spelling patterns.
-The third file shows the sight words in Unified Pronouncing Print (UPP), so that you can easily see how to sound them out.
+The words in bold with a + symbol are the 12 Fry words that are on the Fry 100 word list but not the Dolch list.
+The second file shows how Dolch sight words are commonly taught in schools, with the phonetically regular words scattered across grade levels and even within grade levels, as they are commonly arranged alphabetically, not by their sound-spelling patterns.
+The third file shows the Dolch sight words in Unified Pronouncing Print (UPP), so that you can easily see how to sound them out.
 This file is also arranged by sound-spelling pattern, but it includes additional words that are not sight words to show the pattern.
 Words that are not sight words are in brackets in this file.

 Anyone reading below the 12th grade level can be helped by learning how to sound out and spell words syllable by syllable with Webster's Blue Backed Speller.
 To find out if your student has been taught too many sight words, you can have them take the MWIA, a test that measures the speed of reading holistic sight words verses a group of regular phonetic words.
 If your student reads the Holistic words more than 10% slower than the phonetic words or misses more phonetic words than holistic words, they could benefit from phonics instruction.